-Total depreciation, amortization, and impairment related to property and equipment was \$724 and \$714 for the three-month periods ended September 30, 2021 and 2020, respectively.
-For the respective nine-month periods, these expenses totaled \$2,195 and \$2,127.
+Total depreciation, amortization, and impairment related to property and equipment was \$743 and \$714 for the three-month periods ended March 31, 2021 and 2020, respectively.

-Note 9.
+Note 10.
 Right-of-Use Assets and Lease Obligations

 The Company leases all realty used as its production and warehouse facilities, corporate headquarters, commercialization operations center and research and laboratory facilities.
 None of its three leases include the characteristics specified in ASC 842, Leases, that require classification as financing leases and, accordingly, these leases are accounted for as operating leases.
-These leases provide remaining terms between 1.5 and 5.0 years, including renewal options expected to be exercised to extend the lease periods.
+These leases provide remaining terms between 2.0 years and 5.5 years, including renewal options expected to be exercised to extend the lease periods.

-The Company does not recognize a right-to use asset and lease liability for short-term leases, which have terms of 12 months or less on its consolidated balance sheet.
+The Company does not recognize a right-to use asset and lease liability for short-term leases, which have terms of 12 months or less, on its consolidated balance sheet.
 For longer-term lease arrangements that are recognized on the Company's consolidated balance sheet, the right-of-use asset and lease liability is initially measured at the commencement date based upon the present value of the lease payments due under the lease.
 These payments represent the combination of the fixed lease and fixed non-lease components that are due under the arrangement.
 The costs of associated with the Company's short-term leases, as well as variable costs relating to the Company's lease arrangements, are not material to the consolidated financial results.